pedrobueso1997/PBI_BPC/Assignments/Assignment4/README.md

 ### Beyond the code

-**How does my program approaches the search of Best Reciprocal Hits?**
+**How does my code approaches the search of BRHs?**

-Best Reciprocal Hits (BRHs) are found when the proteins enconded by two genes, each on a different genome, find each other as the best scoring match in the other genome.
+BRHs are found when the proteins enconded by two genes, each on a different genome, find each other as the best scoring match in the other genome.
 In my code, that best scoring match is obtained through the parameters "-max_target_seqs 1 -max_hsps 1", which results in the report showing only one hit per query sequence.
 Although this is not explicit in my code, the hit selection is done in terms of e-value.

 The e-value or expect value is a parameter that describes the number of hits one can expect to see by chance when searching a database of a particular size.
 For instance, an e-value of 1 can be interpreted in the following way: "in a database of the current size, it is expected to see 1 match with a similar score simply by chance".
 The lower the e-value, the more significant the match is; it can, therefore, be used as a threshold for reporting results.
 One thing to take into account is that the calculation of the e-value does not only considers the score of the alignment but also the length of the query sequences; this explains why virtually identical short alignments have high e-vales (shorter sequences have higher probability of ocurring in the database purely by chance).